tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 If you were to try a platform build, it would fail saying `RuntimeError: UefiBuild Not Found`.
 Stuart provides a helper class that scaffolds out the build step.
 There's a few ways to implement the UefiBuilder.
-It can be a separate class in your `PlatformBuild.py`, it can be the same class as your settingsmanager, or it can be a separate file all together.
+It can be a separate class in your `PlatformBuild.py`, it can be the same class as your SettingsManager, or it can be a separate file all together.
 For the sake of simplicity, we're going to have it as a separate class in the same file.

 ``` python